 - Place bananas in a mixing bowl, and mash with a fork.
 Whisk in the vanilla, coconut sugar, and peanut butter.

 - In a medium-size bowl whisk together the pea protein, cocoa, baking powder, and oats.
-If using unsalted peanut butter be sure to also add about ¼ teaspoon fine sea salt.
+If using unsalted peanut butter be sure to also add ¼ teaspoon fine sea salt.

 Notes